Nordicdesign/fseconomy-styles-script/README.md

 I use a Chrome extension called **User JavaScript and CSS** to inject the CSS and JS: https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld

-* Once the extension is installed, download the `.json` file from the list above
+* Once the extension is installed, download the most recent `.json` file from the list above (currently user-js-css-v8-220421.json)
 * Open your extension settings.
 Under "Settings > Backup" you'll see an option to to `Upload and apply`.
 Give it the json file you have just downloaded, and it will set it up for you.
 * Go back to the _Sites_ tab and make sure `FSEconomy server` is active